codeforequity-at/botium-connector-cognigy/README.md

 ## Connecting Cognigy AI chatbot to Botium

 1. In your Cognigy project, deploy a [REST Endpoint](https://docs.cognigy.com/v3.0/docs/deploy-a-rest-endpoint)
-2. Create a botium.json in your project directory and add your Cogingy Endpoint URL
+2. Create a botium.json in your project directory and add your Cognigy Endpoint URL

 ```
 {